 The plan is as ambitious as its budget of $130M to be spent over five years.
 It will focus on three main pillars:

-- Fostering connectivity by improving optic fibre infrastructure and connecting 3.5M citizens without access to internet (itu.com);
+- Fostering connectivity by improving optic fiber infrastructure and connecting 3.5M citizens without access to the internet (itu.com);

-- Digitalising economy in order to support organisations such as accelerators and to provide funding to more advanced-stage startups.
+- The digitalizing economy in order to support organizations such as accelerators and to provide funding to more advanced-stage startups.

 - The Ministry of Information Technology & Communication (MITIC) have been supporting technology projects with a seed capital of $10,000.
-MITIC is now working on the design and realisation of a digital district in Asunción, a physical hub to host startups, tech companies and programs to support the development of innovation and technology.
+MITIC is now working on the design and realization of a digital district in Asunción, a physical hub to host startups, tech companies, and programs to support the development of innovation and technology.